Proprietary Information and Inventions Agreement: Everything You Need to Know

 If employment is contingent on signing an invention assignment agreement, and the would-be employee person anticipates innovation in an area that will lead to the creation of a valuable invention during employment, legal counsel can assist in drafting contracts that protect an individual from rights infringement and ownership of original work.
 At will employers and employees can retain the right to terminate an employment agreement, and it is legal for an employer to modify contract with an invention assignment agreement as a condition of employment post-hire.

 Inquiries about proprietary information and inventions agreements in your state, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.